-ESL-105 Pre-Collegiate Composition/Read 4.0 units

-Stresses the development of students' reading and writing skills by practicing/refining writing at the sentence, paragraph and essays levels and by reading and analyzing short essays that serve as models and as topics for writing.
+ESL-105 Pre-Collegiate Composition/Read 4.0 units Stresses the development of students' reading and writing skills by practicing/refining writing at the sentence, paragraph and essays levels and by reading and analyzing short essays that serve as models and as topics for writing.
 Difficulties associated with English language learners addressed, including grammar, idiom and aspects of American culture.
 Concurrent enrollment in ESL 40 Grammar classes are highly recommended.

-5:30PM-7:20PM P.Dilley W-841 TTH 6299
+Woodlar nd 6299 TTH 5:30PM-7:20PM P.Dilley W-841

-3.0 units ESL-111A Developmental Reading, Part 1

-The first course in developmental reading and vocabulary.
+ESL-111A Developmental Reading, Part 1 3.0 units The first course in developmental reading and vocabulary.
 Develops ability to read and understand long paragraphs, articles, and stories with emphasis on metacognitive strategies, reading skills, and vocabulary development.
 Prepares students for ESL 111B and READ 110B.
 Concurrent enrollment in ESL 40A/B/C and/or ESL/ENGL 110A, 110B, 105 is highly recommended.
 Prerequisite: ESL 267 or 237 or ESL Placement Test.
-Not open for credit to students with credit in READ
+Not open for credit to students with credit in READ 110A.

-10:30AM-11:45AM K.Shepard W-848
+4272 MW 10:30AM-11:45AM K.Shepard W-848